Onkmr/Public-Trading-Research-Alibek-Abdirov/strategy-research-and-development-case.md

 By the time the case was completed in February 2026, I had developed a much deeper understanding of how to select strategies worth developing and became more confident in my research process.

-Although the strategy showed a degree of predictability when evaluated manually — which was confirmed during the manual validation stage — it was not an ideal candidate for full automation.
+Although the strategy showed a degree of predictability when evaluated manually - which was confirmed during the manual validation stage - it was not an ideal candidate for full automation and live trading.

 The main objective behind pushing this subset further was to explore its limits and extract the maximum possible signal quality.